the practical kitchen

 two hands wrapping the ends of the knotted dough around through the loop one more time.

-Take the tail end of the knot that's poking coming through the middle of the loop and wrap it around the loop one more time so it pokes through the middle again.
+Take the tail end of the knot that's poking through the middle of the loop and wrap it around the loop one more time so it pokes through the middle again.

 pinching the two loose tail ends of the rope together in the middle of the loop to seal them together.